 Summer is almost here (or maybe already is for some of you!).

-Tally is out of preschool and the other three girls finish school this week, so I’m in full on summer prep.
+My girls finish school today, so I’m in full on summer prep.

 I’ll share our summer schedule with you next week, but before that I wanted to share some of the tips that help me think about how I make a summer plan.